sighpcedu/sighpcedu.github.io/content/contact/_index.md

 The University of Texas at Dallas
 georgia.stuart[at]utdallas.edu

-### European and Asia/Pacific At Large Board Members
+### European, Asia/Pacific, and African At Large Board Members

 **_Martin Callaghan_**
 Research Computing Consultant